 Rethinking the ‘Africa Play’: Why We Held Back from the Africa Investment Frenzy

-(Editor’s Note: For an entrepreneur’s perspective on this issue, check out this response article from Zoona co-founder Mike Quinn.)
+Editor’s Note: For an entrepreneur’s perspective on this issue, check out this response article from Zoona co-founder Mike Quinn.
+For a different take from an impact investor, see this response from Marsha Wulff, Managing Partner of LoftyInc Capital Management.

 In [northern hemisphere] spring 2019, the investment committee at Blue Haven Initiative’s Ventures team raised a painful question: Did we miss the boat?
 Running an in-house venture fund, my team had made only one new investment in 2018 (Shortlist).
 We’d held back for several reasons: Valuations were too high, great teams were too few and realistic unit economics did not seem to be a concern for most entrepreneurs.